 Our flagship small-cap hedge fund strategy returned 100.4% in its first two years, vs. 48.2% gain for the S&P 500 index ETF (SPY) during the same period.
+Our stock picks also managed to outperform the S&P 500 index by more than 10 percentage points in each of 2012, 2013, and 2014.
 Our monthly returns are presented below.

 We aren’t one of those slimy newsletter marketers who try to part mom-and-pop investors from their hard earned dollars by touting the incredible returns of SOME of their recommendations.
 The majority of active fund managers can’t beat the market after taking into account the fees they charge.
 In fact, the majority of investment professionals you come across can’t beat the market.
 If beating the market is so darn difficult, how did we do it?